google/xls/docs_src/dslx_reference.md

 }
 ```

-As mentioned above casting of enum-values works with the same casting/extension
+As mentioned above, casting of enum-values works with the same casting/extension
 rules that apply to the underlying enum type definition.
 For example, this cast
 will sign extend because the source type for the enum is signed.
 (See
 [numerical conversions](#numerical-conversions) for the full description of